 Local businesses are the heart and soul of Austin just as much as Barton Springs, Lake Travis, and Zilker Park.
 Austin is the taco trucks, the Rainey Street Bars, South Congress (South Austin’s) quirky shops, and the farmers’ markets.
 Without these local businesses, Austin will lose an important part of what makes it special.

-In the midst of COVID-19, restaurants and bars have had to close and with the mandated shelter-in-place even more businesses have been forced to alter business operations.
-With this in mind, and as a local business ourself, AQUILA feels it our responsibility to help our fellow local businesses in every way possible.
+In the midst of COVID-19, restaurants and bars have had to close and with the mandated shelter-in-place even more, businesses have been forced to alter business operations.
+With this in mind, and as a local business ourselves, AQUILA feels it our responsibility to help our fellow local businesses in every way possible.